claucondor/NueralWalet/app/README.md

    - Create shared wallets with customizable governance
    - Define contribution requirements and withdrawal rules
    - Establish collective spending policies
+   - Multisignature implementation for security and consensus

 2. **Build Social Trust**
    - Successful participation in Friend Vaults improves credit scores
    - Creates a network of trusted financial relationships
    - Enables access to better lending terms through group reputation
+   - Increases the collective solvency of the community

 3. **Use Cases**
    - Savings clubs and rotating credit associations